microsoft/autogen/website/docs/Use-Cases/enhanced_inference.md

 - `retry_wait_time` (int): the time interval to wait (in seconds) before retrying a failed request.

 Moreover,  -->
-One can pass a list of configurations of different models/endpoints to mitigate the rate limits.
+One can pass a list of configurations of different models/endpoints to mitigate the rate limits and other runtime error.
 For example,

 ```python
 client = OpenAIWrapper(